WHAT ARE ESSENTIAL OILS?

-The simple answer is, “No. Research does not back up the effectiveness of essential oils” Essential oils get that name because the concentrated essence of a plant is either steamed out or extracted via pressure.
+Essential oils get that name because the concentrated essence of a plant is either steamed out or extracted via pressure.
 The only research or evidence that proves essential oils are effective may either have to do with changes in mood, perception, learning, or comprehension.
-But the studies done showed that the power of suggestion may have had a bigger effect than the actual essential oil itself.
+But the studies that were done showed that the power of suggestion may have had a bigger effect than the essential oil itself.

-Just open up Facebook and you probably have at least 2-3 friends who are selling a multi-level marketing brand of essential oils.
+Just open up Facebook.
+You’ll probably find at least 2-3 friends who are selling a multi-level marketing brand of essential oils.
 Many of them are having “workshops”, teaching participants about the benefits of essential oils.
 But scientific reviews of 10 different studies came to the conclusion that “the evidence is not sufficiently convincing that aromatherapy is an effective therapy for any condition.”
 So I’m your party pooper here to tell you that research does not back up the effectiveness of essential oils.

 BUT THEY SMELL GOOD!